-In contrast, the kMC model explicitly treats pairwise additive lateral interactions between nearest neighbors.
+In contrast, the kMC model explicitly treats pairwise additive lateral interactions between the nearest neighbors included in Set 1 (O-O, CO-CO, CO-O).
 This different interaction treatment leads to pronounced differences between the MKM solution in Figure 5(a) and the kMC solution in Figure 5(c).
-For instance, the peak of the volcano obtained from kMC remains well-defined and is closer to the peak of the volcano obtained without any interaction (Figure 1c).
-Moreover, the maximum TOF from kMC is two orders of magnitude higher than the maximum TOF from MKM.
+For instance, the peak of the volcano obtained from kMC remains welldefined and rapidly drops when the descriptor values become too negative.
+The peak remains closer to the position obtained without any interaction (Figure 1c).
+Without emphasizing the agreement of the kMC peak location at (-1.5, -1.7) and the top of the elliptic rate tableau at (-1.4, -1.6) from MKM, we want to focus on the qualitative agreement that the peak moves to more negative descriptor values in both approaches when repulsive interactions are included, such that Pt and Pd are now too weakly binding.
+The maximum TOF from the kMC simulation is two orders of magnitude higher than the maximum TOF from MKM.
 We are again able to eliminate surface diffusion as a possible origin of the differences, which we verified by varying the rate constants for the surface diffusion steps in the kMC model.
 As shown in the event frequency graph in Figure S2, all diffusion steps are quasi-equilibrated and rapid surface rearrangement is kinetically feasible.

-Figure 5: Comparison of trend predictions for CO oxidation as a function of E_0 and E{C0} from MKM (a, b), kMC with interaction energies from Set 1 (c, d) and kMC with interaction energies from Set 2 (e, f) at T = 600 K, $P{O_2} = 0.33 bar$, $P{CO_2} = 1.0 bar$, $P{co} = 0.67 bar$.
+Figure 5: Comparison of trend predictions for CO oxidation as a function of E_0 and E{CO} from MKM (a, b), kMC with interaction energies from Set 1 (c, d) and kMC with interaction energies from Set 2 (e, f) at T = 600 K, $P{O_2} = 0.33 bar$, $P{CO_2} = 1.0 bar$, $P{co} = 0.67 bar$.
 The normalized TOF is shown in contour plots obtained from (a) MKM and (c, e) kMC.
 The corresponding surface coverages of O^{} (red), CO^{} (black), and O2^{} (blue) are provided in panels (b) for MKM and (d, f) for kMC.
 The coverage of O2^{} is always $< 2 \times 10^{-5}$ ML in the MKM approach and is not included in panel (b).
 The star marks the point of maximum activity and the corresponding coordinates in descriptor space are provided in panentheses.
 The color depth in (b, d, f) is linearly correlated with the coverage.
 The horizontal dashed line in panels (c, d) and (e, f) represents a fixed value of $E{CO} = -1.7 \ eV$ and $E{CO} = -1.5 \ eV$, respectively, used in the degree of rate control analyses for the kMC model.